apnadkarni/blt/doc/filmstrip.rst

   **Tk_ConfigureInfo** for information on the format of this list).
-If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified).
+If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sub-list of the value returned if no *option* is specified).
   In both cases, *frameName* may not represent more than one frame.

-  If one or more *option-value* pairs are specified, then this command modifies the given option(s) to have the given value(s); in this case *frameName* may refer to mulitple items (for example "all").  *Option* and *value* are described below.
+  If one or more *option-value* pairs are specified, then this command modifies the given option(s) to have the given value(s); in this case *frameName* may refer to multiple items (for example "all").  *Option* and *value* are described below.

   **-borderwidth** *numPixels*
-    Specifies the borderwidth of *frameName*.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the frame.
+    Specifies the border width of *frameName*.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the frame.
     *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
     The default is "0".